Financing catastrophe: 4 ways we pay for disasters

 Private markets

-Private markets have been a player in disaster financing in both reactionary and strategic ways.
+Private markets have been involved in disaster financing in both reactionary and strategic ways.
 Insurance has always been a resource for businesses and households.
-Insurance for damage, business interruption and other consequences have been underwritten with new policies being developed for dynamic threats like pandemics.
-The use of reinsurance markets helps redistribute financial risk, lowering the costs in some circumstances.
+Insurance for damage, business interruption, and other consequences has been underwritten, with new policies being developed for dynamic threats like pandemics.
+The use of reinsurance markets helps redistribute financial risk, lowering costs in some circumstances.

-Catastrophe bonds are another variation used to transfer financial risk from insurers to investors.
+Catastrophe bonds are another variation that transfers financial risk from insurers to investors.
 If a disaster does not occur, the original investment plus a premium is returned to the bondholder.
 Investors like catastrophe bonds because they are not correlated with the economy.
-Their popularity was stoked after the 2008 financial crisis, when they were some of the best performing investments during the economic downturn.
+Their popularity was stoked after the 2008 financial crisis when they were some of the best-performing investments during the economic downturn.
 However, investors have recently taken a hit with the increasing number of high-cost disasters.

 These financial instruments are important for bringing additional resources and partners into the disaster response and recovery.
-And if the financing is closely related to the physical risk (e.g. insurance premiums, lending for community development), then incentives and disincentives in these programs can influence development behaviors to be more disaster resilient.
+If the financing is closely related to the physical risk (e.g., insurance premiums, lending for community development), then incentives and disincentives in these programs can influence development behaviors to be more disaster resilient.

 Charitable contributions